How can I apply to the Radiography Program at CVCC?

 If a student receives an acceptance letter, their acceptance into the program is contingent upon three items:

-If a student fails to do either of these items, or fails their drug screen test performed during the Halifax orientation, their acceptance from the program is withdrawn and they must drop any radiology course in which they have enrolled.
+If a student fails to do any of these items their acceptance from the program is withdrawn and they must drop any radiology course in which they have enrolled.
 The student may reapply as a new candidate the next year if they so choose.

 - The student shows up for the scheduled orientation meeting that will be mentioned during the interview process

-- The Program Director receives a clear VA State Police Background check by the date noted in the acceptance letter
+- The Program Director receives a clear Criminal Background check by the date noted in the acceptance letter

 - The student passes a mandatory drug screen that will be performed on their orientation day at Halifax Regional Hospital.